Skip to main content

 If the stock moves 5% against you overnight, will your loss accelerate faster than you can manage?

-Using analysis or risk profile tools in your brokerage platform try simulating how your options react to changes in the underlying asset over various timeframes by:
+Using the analysis or risk-profile tools in your brokerage platform, simulate how your options react to changes in the underlying asset across these moves:

 Vega risk